-Chair Louser and members of the House Industry, Business, & Labor Committee, my name is Katie Ralston Howe, workforce director for the ND Department of Commerce, and I'm here in support of the amendments introduced by Senator Lee.
+Chair Louser and members of the House Industry, Business, & Labor Committee, my name is Katie Ralston Howe, workforce director for the ND Department of Commerce.
 In my role, I also have the pleasure of serving as the director of the industry-led Workforce Development Council (WDC), which advises the Governor and the public concerning the nature and extent of workforce development needs in ND and identifies ways to effectively meet these needs.
 The Council has five core areas on which our work focuses: earlier and more diverse career exploration, addressing the technical skills gap, removing barriers to employment, recruitment and retention of ND workers, and occupational licensure reform.
 We have subcommittees dedicated to researching and developing recommendations to address challenges each of these areas.
-Today, I'd like to share information regarding research we've done on occupational licensure in ND throughout the last three years.
+Today, I'd like to share information regarding research we've done on occupational licensure in ND throughout the last three years and request that the statutory authority to conduct this research remain with Commerce and the WDC.